 Prevent online tracking.
 Anti-malware has nothing to do with protecting your traffic from the spying and surveillance.
 Even if it doesn’t let the hazardous traffic on your device, it doesn’t prevent third parties from spying on your activities.

 The Secret to Maximum Online Security

 We hope that we’ve managed to convince you that you need both an anti-malware and a VPN on your devices to keep them safe.
 VeePN is here to help you safeguard your online identity without any hassle.
 With the features we offer, it becomes super-easy and effective:

-- Military-level 256-AES encryption.
+- Top-level 256-AES encryption.
 All your data is thoroughly encrypted and protected.
 Even a piece of it is intercepted, decoding will take hundreds of years.

 - 2500+ servers worldwide.
 We are working on ensuring the best browsing experience for every user that is why we have built an extensive server network to make your connection fast and glitch-free.

 - Kill Switch feature for round-the-clock protection.
 If your VPN connection drops, your data can be exposed for a split second.
 Kill Switch ensures that your devices are not connected to the Internet unless it’s safe to go online again.

 If you take away only one sentence from this long read, let it be this: anti-malware is great, but don’t forget about VeePN!
 If you don’t have an account, go to veepn.com and create one.
 Don’t worry, we offer a 7-day free trial, no credit card needed.
 We also offer a 30-day money-back guarantee, so you can test the service and see if it fits all your security needs.